Diabetes Prevention Program

 How to Participate

 Early diagnosis is important.
 Prediabetes can often be reversed through lifestyle and diet changes, but if left untreated it may develop into type 2 diabetes.
-To find out if you may be prediabetic, ask your primary care physician to order bloodwork for you.
+To find out if you may be prediabetic, ask your primary care physician if bloodwork is needed for you.

 To participate in the program, you must meet the following requirements:

 - Have a body mass index (BMI) of at least 25 (23 if Asian)